How diet plays a role

 - Do not increase feed in anticipation of increased work

 - Calming supplements may be helpful in some horses.
-Many owners have reported positive benefits after feeding magnesium and recently, the first scientific study to investigate this has shown that the addition of magnesium (magnesium aspartate) may influence behaviour.
+Many owners have reported positive benefits after feeding magnesium and recently, a scientific study has shown that the addition of magnesium (magnesium aspartate) may influence behaviour in some horses.
 Herbs such as chamomile, passiflora and lemon balm may also helpful.
 If you are competing under FEI rules only ever use supplements (and feeds) that are BETA NOPS approved